Kelliep11/-DevOps-Course-Starter2/README.md

  Module 11-
  everytime you reload gitpod you need to go to github > settings > developer settings and into your oauth and update the url and callback url with the new numbers on gitpod

+ Before merging, a new OAUTH app in github and set env variables in azure